 While it can be challenging to live with eczema, there are things you can do to help you manage everyday life.
-The Eczema Association Australasia provides helpful tips to manage eczema.
+The Eczema Association Australasia and Eczema Support Australia provide helpful tips to manage eczema.
 You can also talk with your doctor or pharmacist about the following tips and other suggestions he or she may have.

 Make sleep a priority

 To relieve the itch that can interfere with good sleep, try:

 Taking a warm bath or shower and apply moisturiser.